SharmaLlama/dl-from-scratch/papers/Attention Is All You Need/experiments.md

 # Experiments Summary

 This document summarizes a series of experiments conducted on Hindi language models using the SentencePiece BPE algorithm.
 The experiments include details about configurations, training times, and observations for future reference.
+My baseline is to get a BLEU score of 30 with a smaller sized model on a test set which I do not touch until I feel like the model is ready.
+The SOTA seems to be ~40 in 2022 for BLEU.

 **General Settings:**